athityakumar/DashVis/README.md

 1. Login with your social media accout (Google, Facebook, LinkedIn or GitHub)
 2. You'll see that there are 2 segregations : `Tables` and `Collections`.
     - `Tables` : These are your individual tables, such as `Books`, `YouTubers`, `Wallet`, `Policies`.
-    - `Collections` : These are your tags, such as `Entertainment`, `Finance`, `2018`, etc.
+    - `Folders` : These are your folders / table-tags, such as `Entertainment`, `Finance`, `2018`, etc.
-    - **NOTE** : A collection can contain multiple tables.
-Similarly, a table can also belong to multiple collections.
+    - **NOTE** : A folder can contain multiple tables.
+Similarly, a table can also belong to multiple folders.
-3. Create new `Tables`, new `Collections` and add your specific tables to each collection (as you prefer).
+3. Create new `Tables`, new `Folders` and add your specific tables to each collection (as you prefer).
-4. Search for your `Tables` and `Collections` in the dashboard.
+4. Search for your `Tables` and `Folders` in the dashboard.
 5. Find DashVis useful?
 Share it with your friends.

 # Pro ways to use DashVis